Stock Warrants: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 For example, Chrysler issued 14.4 million warrants to the government when it was seeking government loans in the early 1980s.
 Chrysler stock was at a low point, as the company was near bankruptcy.
 The company thought there was no risk in issuing warrants with a strike price of $13 when its stock price was only $5.
 However, as the company recovered, the stock price soared to $30, and Chrysler lost $311 million on the deal.
 Although this example is highly unusual, you should consider all possible scenarios if your company is issuing warrants to attract investors.

 If you need help with stock warrants, you can post your job on UpCounsel's marketplace.
 The advice of an attorney who has experience working with startups will be very valuable.
-You can find attorneys in the UpCounsel marketplace who have top credentials and experience providing legal services to companies such as Twilio and Google.
+You can find attorneys in the UpCounsel marketplace who have top credentials and experience providing legal services to companies such as Airbnb and Google.